CS 475 - Operating Systems

 Part 5: “Output” Parameters

 Have you ever wished that a function/method could return more than one thing?
-To do this Java, you always had to create a new class that stored multiple values, or returned an array.
-You can also do any of the above in C, but pointers give us another way to emulate “returning” multiple values (without actually calling return
+To do this Java, you always had to create a new class that stored multiple values and return an object of that class, or you returned an array of values.
+Sure, you can also do any of the above in C, but pointers give us another way to emulate “returning” multiple values (without actually calling return to do it).

 “Output Parameters”: An output parameter refers to a pointer that is input into a function, and the function modifies its contents before exiting.
 After the function call, one just needs to dereference the pointer to obtain the updated value(s).